'DERRICK Gordon HUGHES'

 and lived in Fowey from the 70's on keen to see examples of his work.

-Derrick Hughes ~ the fine Cornish artist (Aka: 'D' ) lived and worked from his Georgian terraced house and artist's studio on the Esplanade in Fowey, Cornwall.
-It was from here that he also tutored and trained many other aspiring Cornish artists to paint in his style.
+Derrick Hughes ~ was a fine Cornish artist (Aka: 'D' ) who lived and worked from his Georgian terraced house and artist's studio on the Esplanade in Fowey, Cornwall.
+It was from here that he also tutored and trained many other aspiring Cornish artists to paint in his own style.

 Simply put, very well indeed.

 If I am not mistaken, his studio was at number 8, the Esplanade, right next door to a newsagents and now a clothes shop.
 Or very near to it?
 But many years have passed since I knew Fowey artist Derick Hughes and visited him there.
 However I do remember that the the artist's studio was right across the road from an old bakery and that was fairly important to him with his work.
 But I'll come to that later...